top of page

 As Fiji is a former British colony, it all reminded me of a story I read about the Calcutta Stock Exchange and how complicated and costly it was to trade stocks, as the only thing the Indians kept from the British was the bureaucracy.

-All international flights to Fiji arrive at Nadi International Airport (NAN), which is pronounced "non dee."
-To then get to Suva, the capital, requires a four hour bus ride.
+All international flights to Fiji arrive at Nadi (NAN), which is pronounced: "non-dee."
+To then get to Suva, the capital requires a four-hour bus ride.
 I emailed this fact to Mrs. AAR while this trip was still in the planning stages.
-Documentation which came in quite handy, as soon after boarding the bus and realizing what was what, she said "four hours on a bus, I'm going to kill you!"
+Documentation which came in quite handy, as soon after boarding the bus and realizing what was what, she said "Four hours on a bus, I'm going to kill you!"

 It costs $22 FJD ($10 USD) and departs from directly under the N in Nandi, out front of the domestic terminal.

-You've travelled halfway across the earth and then all the way across Fiji's main island, Viti Levu (also called "the mainland"), so don't you want to stay at some place with a little style and comfort?
-If you do, here are two options:
+You've traveled halfway across the earth and then all the way across Fiji's main island, Viti Levu (also called "the mainland"), so don't you want to stay at someplace with a little style and comfort?
+If you do, there are two options:

 1. The Grand Pacific Hotel is the grande dame of Fiji hotels.
 Built in 1914 in a steamship-plantation architectural style, with a spacious central hall that ends in a very dignified doorman wearing a salu standing under a very dignified porte-cochere, which allows your taxi to drop you off in a very dignified manner.
 It all has a very British feel as you can easily imagine businessmen in a bygone age in seersucker suits, drinking G&Ts while reading The Times ("I say old man . . . ").
 When the Queen visited in 1953, needless to say, this is where she lodged.

-2. Rather strangely the Holiday Inn Suva is the other staying in style option.
+2. Rather strangely the Holiday Inn Suva is the other staying-in style option.
 Built in 1968, it has a rather ordinary though efficient lobby with oddly, a bakeshop adjacent to the front desk.
 As with its neighbor the Grand Pacific Hotel, it is an InterContinental (IHG) property which gives a guest the illusion of choice.
 It’s a little busier and trendier, and less stately, with a queerly shaped, unlapable pool.
-It's also little cheaper but either way your still lookin' at well over two (US) bills a night.
+It's also a little cheaper but either way, you're still lookin' at well over two (US) bills a night.

 I know you may find this hard to believe, but I actually booked the Grand Pacific Hotel.